When someone dies, there are some things you have to do by law, before you can register the death.

 Register the death

-You are required to register a death within five days.
+You are required to register a death within five days of the Register Office receiving the completed MCCD.

-Once the medical certificate has been completed by the doctor it will be sent to us directly by email, along with the contact details for the next of kin.
-We will contact the next of kin and arrange an appointment to register the death at the Register Office at 1 Time Square.
+Once the medical certificate has been completed by the Attending Practitioner and the Medical Examiner it will be sent to us directly by email, along with the contact details for the next of kin/family representative.
+We will contact the next of kin/family representative and arrange an appointment to register the death at the Register Office at 1 Time Square, Warrington.

 After you have registered the death